learn-co-curriculum/react-hooks-jsx/README.md

 Another thing to note is that since we're still writing JS code, we need to avoid using keywords in our code.
 You might have noticed it already: we're setting HTML classes using the `className` attribute (or prop, in React terms), instead of `class`.
 This is because `class` is a reserved keyword in JavaScript!
 The same thing is true for the `for` label, which is another keyword in JS.
 If you want to use the HTML `for` attribute, you'd use `htmlFor` instead.

-## Writing Modular Code

-Let's practice writing some modular code in our application.

-Our `index.js` file is still empty at this point.
+## A Quick Note on Exporting

+In addition to JSX, and in-line with general good programming practices, we want to write modular code.
+That is, we want to split our code up into logical sections/separate files.
+Let's practice how we do just that in React:

+Go ahead and create a `/src` directory in this repository and add `index.js` to it.

 Let's practice writing modular code by creating a new file in `/src/components/foo.js` (you'll also need to create the `/src/components/` directory).
 In that file, we'll add this content:

 ```js
 export const message = "I am a component!";